dupr/duprkit/README.md

 Of course.
 Theoretically the whole Debian family can use this.

+* Where is the resulting `.deb` files?

+DUPR, or .durpkg are not designed to deliver `.deb` files.
+It's recommended to build everything locally after careful review.

 * Why is this project hosted on GitHub instead of Debian's Salsa server?

 Only 1000~2000 people on this earth have salsa account.
 More than a million